nothinglabs/openmelt2/readme.md

 Open Melt provides an interactive setup routine that makes precise placement or orientation of the accelerometer unnecessary.

 Alignment of the accelerometer off-axis will result in a linear error - which has the same effect as reducing the radius of rotation.
+Placing will the accerometer at a 45 degree angle will effectively halve its sensitivity.
+This may be useful in larger robots.

 The software also corrects for installing the accelerometer 180 degrees rotated.

 ## Motor Driver(s) / Throttle Control